 If your check engine light comes on, it can be alarming.
 Is something about to go wrong?
 If your light is on, it usually means your car’s emissions control system is faulty and the vehicle is polluting the air beyond allowable federal standards.
 Let’s take a look at what engine diagnostics will tell you is going on and what to do about it in Des Moines.

 The Gas Cap is Missing or Damaged–Or Was Put on Incorrectly

-In many cases, you will need to schedule some sort of vehicle maintenance after your “check engine” light activates.
-Sometimes, however, engine diagnostics identifies the cause as a missing or damaged gas cap.
-This is a relatively minor issue, but one that should be addressed quickly.
+Sometimes, engine diagnostics identifies the cause as a missing or damaged gas cap.
+This is a relatively minor issue, and one that’s easily addressed.
 Continuing to drive without a gas cap is bad for the environment and your mileage.

 Faulty, Loose, or Dirty Mass Air Flow Sensor

 Another potential reason for your “check engine” light to activate is a faulty mass air flow (MAF) sensor.
 This sensor determines the ratio of fuel-to-oxygen while your engine is running.
 In some cases, the sensor may just be loose or dirty, but your auto repair specialist will need to perform engine diagnostics to be sure.

 If your check engine light is on, stop by Rempt Motor Company.
 We also provide expert alignment service, European auto repair, and Volvo repair and maintenance.
 With 30 years of experience, our expert technicians are committed to transparency and customer education.
 Contact us today or stop by our shop in Auburn.

 Serving the communities of Federal Way, SeaTac, Des Moines, Edgewood, Milton, Normandy Park, Ravensdale, Maple Valley, Covington, Kent, Auburn, Lea Hill, and Tukwila